9 Zero Waste Lip Balms For Your Plastic Free Puckering Up

 - Cruelty free

-- Vegan – though we sometimes make exceptions to the vegan rule for things like beeswax, honey, and goat milk, so long as it’s clearly sourced in an ethical way.
+- Vegan: We sometimes make exceptions to the vegan rule for things like beeswax, honey, and goat milk, so long as it’s sourced in an ethical way.

-- Ethical ingredient sourcing policies – this requires supply chain transparency and ideally third party sourcing certifications (like Fair Trade and certified organic) so we know there’s no greenwashing.
+- Ethical ingredient sourcing policies – this requires supply chain transparency and ideally third-party sourcing certifications (like Fair Trade) so we know there’s no greenwashing.

-Now pucker up, darling, because it’s time to get your smooch on and save the planet one zero waste lip balm at a time.
+Now pucker up, darling, because it’s time to smooch and save the planet, one zero waste lip balm at a time.

-A lip balm tube or plastic jar might not seem like a big deal but with more than seven billion people on the planet, it can mean a world of difference.
+A plastic free lip balm tube might not seem like a big deal but with more than seven billion people on the planet, it can mean a world of difference.